 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-- Corn To make your life easier, I recommend buying roasted frozen corn kernels.
-I've found this at many local grocery stores.
+- Corn To make your life easier, I recommend buying roasted frozen sweet corn kernels.
+I've found this at most local grocery stores.
+If it's summer and too hot to cook, you can also grill the corn and cut it off of the cob for this recipe.

 - Mayonnaise You can pick up your favorite jarred version, or make your own easy homemade mayonnaise.